doc4d/docs/website/translated_docs/es/ViewPro/getting-started.md

 ## Using 4D View Pro methods

-4D View Pro methods can be used in the 4D Method editor, just like 4D language commands.
+4D View Pro methods can be used in the 4D Code Editor, just like 4D language commands.

 Since 4D View Pro is a built-in 4D component, you can access its list of methods from the Explorer, in the **Component Methods** section: